 In person follow up visits may be recommended, as more complex issues require time and the ongoing adjustment of the plan.
 Certain situations may warrant an in-person follow up visit with another care provider if parent or baby require medical care that is beyond my scope of practice, ie: prescription medication or evaluation for tongue tie, body worker, etc.

-Full payment and healthy history and consent forms are required prior to visit.
+Completion of a consent for care form and healthy history and are required prior to visit.
+Payment for self-pay clients is due upon scheduling.
+A cancellation fee of $50. will be applied.
 I will continue to wear a face mask during the visit, although masks are optional for your family.

 In-Person Home Visits: